bvbohnen/X3_Customizer/README.md

  * Standardize_Tunings

       Set the number of randomized tuning creates at gamestart to be de-randomized into a standard number of tunings.
 Note: vanilla has 2-5 average tunings per crate, 8 crates total.
 Default args here reach this average, biasing toward engine tunings.

 ***

+Factorie Transforms:

+ * Add_More_Factory_Sizes

+      Adds factories of alternate sizes, from basic to XL.
+Price and volume of new sizes is based on the scaling common to existing factories.
+Factories will be added to existing shipyards the first time a game is loaded after running this transform; this may take several seconds to complete, during which time the game will be unresponsive.
+Warning: it is unsafe to remove factories once they have been added to an existing save.

+***